 Now you have your tickets, there are a few things you can do in advance of the festival.
-If you bought your programme with your tickets, it’ll arrive around three weeks before the festival, along with the 2017 festival album, with songs from lots of this year’s bands, so that you can all start listening and deciding who’s not to be missed.
+If you bought your programme with your tickets, it’ll arrive around three weeks before the festival, along with the 2018 festival album, with songs from lots of the bands, so that you can all start listening and deciding who’s not to be missed.
 If you didn’t, never fear, you can buy programmes from our shop from mid July, or pick one up on site.

 You can also nab yourself some festival merchandise in advance (from mid July), t-shirts, hoodies, babygrows and water bottles will be available online and on site.